Services

 Child Attachment & Play Assessments

-Available from Summer 2024
+Available from Winter 2024

 The Child Attachment and Play Assessment (CAPA) assesses attachment and complex trauma in children aged 3 – 11 years.